 Most surveyors will be members of the Royal Institute of Chartered Surveyors (RICS) and we suggest that it is a RICS qualified surveyor you need.
 Why?
 That’s because they’re experts, properly trained and in addition have to take out professional indemnity insurance in case of any mistakes.

-If you would like a recommendation on good qualified surveyors in the Salisbury area, just get in contact with our conveyancing team.
+If you would like a recommendation on good local qualified surveyors, just get in contact with our Salisbury property solicitors.

 Want to know more about the legal side of buying and selling property?
 Click here to read more about how our conveyancing solicitors can help you